chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 Google slide lectures can be found in:  https://drive.google.com/drive/folders/14x9_-Y_aWysPIZFLaVrZE2ngy2h_beJj?usp=sharing

-For the solution of the assignments, please contact my TA information below.
-I have excluded from this repository for learning purposes for my AIT students.

 I would also like to give huge credits to several githubs/web resources that I have revised to create this:

 - https://web.stanford.edu/class/cs224n/ (a lot of our assignments and lectures come from Manning's awesome course!)